-- over one-third of manufactured goods sold in Australia were produced overseas, - about one-quarter of domestically produced goods were sold overseas, and - the international integration of our economy has become even tighter since then. - Australia's trade intensity the ratio of imports and exports in relation to GDP has increased from 16 per cent forty years ago, to 25 per cent in 1990, to 40 per cent today.
+- the international integration of our economy has become even tighter since then. - Australia's trade intensity the ratio of imports and exports in relation to GDP has increased from 16 per cent forty years ago, to 25 per cent in 1990, to 40 per cent today.

 Over the past 20 years, the Australian economy has fundamentally changed.
-The Australian economy has globalized.
+The Australian economy has globalised.